-Psychic scams: the worst of the worst
+Psychic Scams: the Worst of the Worst

-Psychic scams and phony psychics are everywhere.
-They mutate, replicate and spread poison like a blood-sucking insect.
-They disappear then reappear and are very difficult, if not impossible, to eradicate or treat.
-You’ll find them in a little house on the corner, a storefront on a busy metropolitan street or numbering in the hundreds on the internet.
+Psychic scams and scammers mutate, replicate, and spread poison like a blood-sucking insect.
+They disappear, then reappear, and are very difficult, if not impossible, to eradicate.
+You’ll find psychic scams operating in a little house on the corner, a storefront on a busy metropolitan street, or numbering in the hundreds on the internet.

 This easily portrays a malicious virus or an infestation of rats and either one of these would accurately describe them.